XRPLF/xrpl-dev-portal/content/reference-transaction-format.md

 A regular key pair is generated in the same way as any other Ripple keys (for example, with [wallet_propose](reference-rippled.html#wallet-propose)), but it can be changed.
 A master key pair is an intrinsic part of an address's identity (the address is derived from the master public key).
 You can [disable](#accountset-flags) a master key but you cannot change it.

-You can protect your master secret by using a regular key instead of the master key to sign transactions where possible.
+You can protect your master secret by using a regular key instead of the master key to sign transactions whenever possible.
 If your regular key is compromised, but the master key is not, you can use a SetRegularKey transaction to regain control of your address.
 In some cases, you can even send a [key reset transaction](concept-transaction-cost.html#key-reset-transaction) without paying the [transaction cost](#transaction-cost).

 For even greater security, you can use [multi-signing](#multi-signing), but multi-signing requires additional XRP for the [transaction cost](concept-transaction-cost.html) and [reserve](concept-reserves.html).